 Short Story Tip: Whether an actual d'Orsay shoe style or not, do your best to stick with some sort of pointed toe style to give your petite stature the best boost in height.

 Heading back into the office and need to freshen up your work wardrobe?
-Take the Style Quiz to get started!
+Take the Style Quiz and request your next Short Story box to get started!